The Distinctive Rituals and Ceremonies of the Knights of Saint Lazarus

 Modern Revival and Preservation

-After the dissolution of the original order during the Reformation and later conflicts, the rituals of the Knights of Saint Lazarus could have been lost entirely.
-Yet a remarkable revival began in the 19th and 20th centuries.
-Today, several international organizations—including the Order of Saint Lazarus (OSL) and The Knights of Saint Lazarus International—work to preserve and adapt these ancient traditions for the modern world.
+After the dissolution of the original order during the Reformation and the later suppression of monastic orders across Europe, the rituals of the Knights of Saint Lazarus could have been lost entirely.
+Yet a remarkable revival began in the 19th and 20th centuries, driven by a renewed interest in medieval chivalry and Christian charity.
+Today, several international organizations work to preserve and adapt these ancient traditions for the modern world.

 Modern Ceremonies